 Inquiry based labs differ from traditional labs in that they focus on learning the concepts more than following a step by step procedure.
-The manual for the inquiry based labs will guide you through the process of exploring a concept rather than providing you with a detailed set of instructions.
+The manual and the digital lab reports for the inquiry based labs will guide you through the process of exploring a concept rather than providing you with a detailed set of instructions.
 You are also welcome and encouraged to play around and find your own way of exploring each concept.

 Each inquiry based lab will have three parts.
 The first is a pre-lab assignment that you will complete prior to coming to the lab.
-The second is a handout from the manual that you will complete during the lab session.
+The second is a digital lab report that is based on the manual that you will complete during the lab session.
 The third part is a homework assignment that you should complete after you have finished the lab.
-The handout and homework parts will count as the lab report and will be turned in the following week.
-Group reports are welcomed and encouraged.
+The homework and pre-lab assignments will completed by individuals, but group work is welcomed and encouraged for the digital lab reports.